grantdelgado/unveil/unveil-app/docs/architecture/ARCHITECTURE.md

 - Migrated from direct Supabase usage to service layer abstraction
 - Applied Container-Hook-View pattern for better separation of concerns

+> **Hook Consolidation Status**: Messaging hook consolidation is deferred.
+All live code continues to use the existing hooks (`useMessages`, `useScheduledMessages`, etc.).
+Experimental work has been archived in the `feature/messaging-consolidation-experiments` branch.

 **Phase 3 - Type System Enhancement:**

 - Eliminated all `any` types with strong TypeScript constraints